 - Stage IV: 15 %

-If a drop in the blood vessels occurs, the 5-year survival rate drops from 80% to 30%, in the case of lymph node metastasis from 85% to 50%.
+If vascular invasion occurs, the 5-year survival rate drops from 80% to 30%, in the case of lymph node metastasis from 85% to 50%.
 A young age is also a negative prognostic factor.

 Prevention of Cervical Cancer

 Primary prevention of the cervical carcinoma involves the prevention of risk factors (promiscuity, smoking, infections) and the possibility of vaccination against HPV viruses.
 This should be done as early as possible and before the start of sexual activity.
 It is indicated for girls and boys alike.

 - Gardasil: against HPV 6, 11, 16, 18

 - Cervarix: against HPV 16, 18

 The secondary prevention is used to detect already existing atypia.
 This includes the screening test, which can be claimed once a year by women from the age of 21, including a cytologic smear (see above).

 1. Which statement regarding cervical cancer is correct?

 - A positive finding in HPV diagnostics indicates advanced cervical cancer.

 - In the case of conization, the removed conus should be flat in postmenopausal women and high and narrow in premenopausal cases.